jsmaxi/contract-audit-ui/README.md

 EMAIL_APP_PASSWORD

 To send email reports via Gmail, add these environment variables.
 Also, enable 2FA and create a new App Password for use.

+SERVER_URL

+To call web server, set this environment variable.